Contact us Today: 843-224-7638

 I step out of my writer role now for a moment, to speak directly to my communities.
 My motivation to do this is due to finding sharing personal experience- human-to-human, is central in spreading healing that comes from personal sharing.
 There’s nothing quite like it, we know through lived experience and a plethora of research.

-10. My Long Path Transformed into a Professional Calling: Awakening Awareness of our Cycles that Block Connection
+10. My Long Path Transformed into a Professional Calling:

 My professional journey in treating gender violence started near 25 years ago.
 This was when I trained as a volunteer at a local to Charleston non-profit to become a survivor advocate for people just after they were traumatized by rape and/or sexually assault.
-Statistics show that LGBTQ+ people (adults & youth, who are disproportionately targeted by rape, abuse and gender violence) are also significantly more likely to engage in self-harming, severe substance abuse and suicidal behavior, due to their depth of minority suffering and emotional pain.
+Statistics show that LGBTQ+ people (adults & youth, who are disproportionately targeted by rape, abuse and gender violence) are also significantly more likely to engage in self-harming, severe substance abuse and suicidal behavior, due to the depth of minority suffering and emotional pain.
 After my decades of professional experience, it is apparent these spikes in both being targeted and facing complex life-threatening symptomatology are linked to development of C-PTSD symptoms from harmful environmental influences.

 In my work now as a clinical mental health counseling C-PTSD specialist +yoga therapist focused on gender and sexuality, I have treated countless cases over the past 15 years where rape was a central theme.
 Rape most commonly is instigated by someone we know and trust.
-And since I treat complex trauma, I often treat rape, emotional abuse, physical abuse incidents and suicidality (due to the long-term aftereffects of the gender violences) all in one case.
-These cases are frequently lgbtq+ folx who I also treat for traumatic invalidation from ongoing discriminations from society (including from trusted, well-meaning loved ones).
+And since I treat complex trauma, I often treat rape, emotional harm, physical abuse incidents and suicidality (due to the long-term aftereffects of the gender violences) all in one case.
+These cases are frequently lgbtq+ folx who I also treat for traumatic invalidation from ongoing neglectfulness and discriminations from society (including from trusted, well-meaning family and loved ones).

 Boys.

 Cis boys who also learn that’s how to relate sexually are often harmed first before spreading harm.
-And I thought woww, this guy is likely in such painful denial of his own life experience and trauma- whether he was raped, hit, sexually assaulted or simply untouched with real affection, he is unaware of the long-term impacts that many survivors battle after ‘the night so many want to take back’.
+And I thought, this guy is likely in such painful denial of his own life experience and trauma- whether he was raped, hit, sexually assaulted or simply untouched with real affection, he is unaware of the long-term impacts that many survivors battle after ‘the night so many want to take back’.
 Dissociation- severe emotion numbing to the point of disconnecting with reality, is a common symptom of trauma and we have high statistics on rape trauma in the United States.

 11. The Role of Loved Ones’ Responses in Successful, Long-term Recovery

-Surprisingly, even with the severity of the trauma(s) often the most painful aspect of trauma treatment is the community, loved ones and family response (and lack thereof) to the survivor’s long traumatic experiences.
-Emotional neglectfulness, avoidance of talking about the survivor’s pain, disregard for the reality of painful complex post traumatic stress symptoms that are often lived with on-and-off long-term, make it beyond challenging to feel connected and supported when it is most needed.
+Surprisingly, even with severe trauma(s), the most painful aspect of trauma treatment is often the community, loved ones and family response (and lack thereof) to the survivor’s long traumatic experiences.
+Emotional neglectfulness, avoidance of acknowledging a survivor’s pain, and disregard for the reality of painful complex post traumatic stress symptoms that often continue to flair up pervasively for extensive durations, perpetuating obstacles to feeling connected and supported when it is most needed for interpersonal healing.
 So survivors often become alienated and isolated and turn to “relationship avoidance/or hopping”, excess work, intense sex, checking out on screens and/or substances as escape from being on a metaphorical island from their loved ones’s needed support.

-Ostracism becomes the next level of complex trauma and leads the survivor to compulsively question what they are doing “wrong” that many around them seem immensely withdrawn.
+Ostracism becomes the next level of complex harm and leads the survivor to compulsively question what they are doing “wrong” that many around them seem immensely withdrawn.
 Or hard to emotionally access.
 Self-blame for rape and abuse is an all too common way of coping with the depth of powerlessness survivors experience.
 With loved ones out of reach, survivors then start picking themselves apart, trying to dissect how to “win love.”

 Loved Ones’ Resistance, how it makes sense, even though it interferes with Long-term Recovery

-Traumatic invalidations like this are ongoing and frequent; research shows on average 70 invalidations/micro-aggressions occur daily and throw off minorities’ C-PTSD survivors’ emotional baselines by cueing their trauma.
+Traumatic invalidations like this are ongoing and frequent; research shows on average 70 invalidations/micro-aggressions occur daily and throw off minorities’ C-PTSD survivors’ emotional baselines by cueing their trauma responses.
 They then exhaust themselves working hard to (if in C-PTSD recovery) use skills to come back to stability over and over, just to get through the day in maintaining some self-connection and functionality.

-Through reinforcement, loved ones have intrinsically, often without awareness) learned that they can avoid pain themselves by keeping the survivor in a certain position in the relationship~ and the survivors’ extreme accommodations have often felt more “convenient” and “supportive” to loved ones’ needs, so loved ones may push back and neglect further in order to keep the status quo as is.
+Through reinforcement, loved ones have intrinsically, often without awareness) learned that they can avoid pain themselves by keeping the survivor in a certain position in the relationship~ and the survivors’ extreme accommodations have often felt more “convenient” and “supportive” to loved ones’ needs, so loved ones may alienate and neglect further in order to keep the status quo as is.

 Meanwhile, the survivor’s trauma has become significantly layered, along with super miserable symptoms that significantly pronounce their emotional, relational and even physical and physiological pain symptoms at astronomical levels.
-The load survivors carry is horrific and hauntingly invisible to our family systems, communities and larger society.
+The load survivors carry is horrific and hauntingly invisible to our family systems, communities and larger societies.
 Yet, it is hardly invisible when it comes out as homicidality and suicidality in our society.

 We can’t ignore it then.